Chaperone (protein): Nomenclature and examples of chaperone families

 There are many different families of chaperones; each family acts to aid protein folding in a different way.
 In bacteria like E. coli, many of these proteins are highly expressed under conditions of high stress, for example, when the bacterium is placed in high temperatures, thus heat shock protein chaperones are the most extensive.

 A variety of nomenclatures are in use for chaperones.
 As heat shock proteins, the names are classically formed by "Hsp" followed by the approximate molecular mass in kilodaltons; such names are commonly used for eukaryotes such as yeast.
-The bacterial names have more varied forms, and refer directly to their appearant function at discovery.
+The bacterial names have more varied forms, and refer directly to their apparent function at discovery.
 For example, "GroEL" originally stands for "phage growth defect, overcome by mutation in phage gene E, large subunit".

 Hsp10 and Hsp60

 Hsp10/60 (GroEL/GroES complex in E. coli) is the best characterized large (~ 1 MDa) chaperone complex.
 GroEL (Hsp60) is a double-ring 14mer with a hydrophobic patch at its opening; it is so large it can accommodate native folding of 54-kDa GFP in its lumen.
 GroES (Hsp10) is a single-ring heptamer that binds to GroEL in the presence of ATP or ADP.
 GroEL/GroES may not be able to undo previous aggregation, but it does compete in the pathway of misfolding and aggregation.
-Also acts in mitochondrial matrix as molecular chaperone.
+Also acts in the mitochondrial matrix as a molecular chaperone.

 Hsp70 and Hsp40

 Hsp70 (DnaK in E. coli) is perhaps the best characterized small (~ 70 kDa) chaperone.
 The Hsp70 proteins are aided by Hsp40 proteins (DnaJ in E. coli), which increase the ATP consumption rate and activity of the Hsp70s.
-The two protein are named "Dna" in bacteria because they were initially identified as being required for E. coli DNA replication.
+The two proteins are named "Dna" in bacteria because they were initially identified as being required for E. coli DNA replication.

 It has been noted that increased expression of Hsp70 proteins in the cell results in a decreased tendency toward apoptosis.
 Although a precise mechanistic understanding has yet to be determined, it is known that Hsp70s have a high-affinity bound state to unfolded proteins when bound to ADP, and a low-affinity state when bound to ATP.

 It is thought that many Hsp70s crowd around an unfolded substrate, stabilizing it and preventing aggregation until the unfolded molecule folds properly, at which time the Hsp70s lose affinity for the molecule and diffuse away.
 Hsp70 also acts as a mitochondrial and chloroplastic molecular chaperone in eukaryotes.